IlnarSelimcan/lexc2dix/README.md

 # lexc2dix
-A software that parses over the existing lttoolbox format and generates the corresponding monolingual dictionary in lttoolbox format.
+A software that parses over the existing dictionary in lexc format and generates the corresponding monolingual dictionary in lttoolbox format.
 The package is modular and is user-friendly with proper help message and usage instructions.
 This was done as a part of coding challenge for the project `Extend lttoolbox to have the power of HFST`.

 INSTALLATION
 ------------